djvanderlaan/simplermarkdown/vignettes/intro.md

 By default the default templates and styling of the pandoc installation on your machine will be used.
 However, you can also specify custom styling in the header of your markdown file.
 See the [documentation of Pandoc](https://pandoc.org/MANUAL.html) for more information.
-For example, if you generate HTML output and you want to use a curstom CSS-stylesheet, you can place the stylesheet in the `vignettes` directory and refer to the stylesheet in the header:
+For example, if you generate HTML output and you want to use a custom CSS-stylesheet, you can place the stylesheet in the `vignettes` directory and refer to the stylesheet in the header: